 Using the recent news of negative cash flows for MoviePass as a backdrop, Tom believes that Wall Street analysts may lack a certain degree of entertainment industry understanding, as they are mainly focusing on the negative cash-flow trends, which is common amongst disruptor startups (e.g., Uber), and focusing less on the incremental value that theatrical subscription plans can provide.
 Nevertheless, the industry has already reached a tipping point, in that theatrical subscription plans are not going away, and may become at some point the de facto standard in how consumers purchase their theatrical tickets.
 Even if MoviePass falters, other recent and future entrants (e.g., AMC Stubs A-List, Cinemark Movie Club, etc.) will continue to provide value to the entertainment industry.

 Overall, Tom’s knowledge provided event attendees some deep insights into where the industry is going.
 While big changes are ahead, entertainment companies will continue to need strong accountants and business advisors with substantial industry experience to help them navigate the road ahead.
 If your own company is in need of an accounting firm that can help you #BeMore, please reach out to us at 310.873.1600.

-Ben Sheppard, CPA, is a principal leading the Firm’s Expert Witness and Litigation Support Practice and has over 30 years of experience.
+Ben Sheppard, CPA, is a Managing Director leading the Firm’s Expert Witness and Litigation Support Practice and has more than 30 years of experience.
 He has deep expertise in litigation support and expert witness services, as well as forensic investigations and valuations.
-Ben works closely with clients to…Learn More
+Ben works closely with…Learn More

 An independent member of HLB International, a worldwide network of accounting firms and business advisors.
 Learn More